F4llBack/GroqAPI/README.md

 Groq groq = new Groq(apiKey, Model.DEFAULT);

-// Creating custom instructions that tell the System how to behave RequestMessage instruction = new RequestMessage(Role.System, "You can only speak German from now on");
+// Creating custom instructions that tell the System how to behave Message instruction = new Message(Role.System, "You can only speak German from now on");

 // Creating the Prompt
-RequestMessage prompt = new RequestMessage(Role.User, "How old is the universe?");
+Message prompt = new Message(Role.User, "How old is the universe?");

 // Getting a Response adujst as needed (see GroqResponse) String response = groq.createChatCompletionText(instruction, prompt);